by Texas Homesteader ~

 The Bois D’arc tree has many common names including Osage Orange, horse apple, hedge apple and more.
 This is the tree that native Americans, especially the Osage Indians, preferred for their bows and arrows.
 This tree was described by French explorers as “Bois D’arc” which means bow wood.
 Different parts of this tree are used as insect repellent, leather tannin, fence posts, wheel rims, tool handles, etc. The list goes on and on, but the old barns and fences built using this wood are so sturdy, practical and lovely.

-Bois D’Arc Is Rock-Solid Building Material!
+Bois D’Arc Wood For Rot-Resistant Building Material!

-But even though the barn is over 100 years old the contractors could not nail through the Bois d’Arc posts because they were so dense.
+But even though the barn is over 140 years old the contractors could not nail through the Bois d’Arc posts because they were so dense.
 They had to first drill them, and then nail or screw the boards to them.
 Fascinating!

-We cut a smaller tree recently because it was in a bad location & our daughter needed one for her handmade save-the-date notices for her wedding.
+We cut a smaller tree recently.
+It was in a bad location & our daughter needed Bois d’Arc wood to make her own handmade save-the-date notices for her wedding.
 Just look at that sap!

-And I know that settlers used the living trees as part of their fence lines because of their strength and longevity.
+And I know that settlers purposely used the living trees as part of their fence lines because of their strength and longevity.

 Ranchers around here still love to use Bois d’Arc trunks & limbs in their barbed-wire fences.
 Whether built into sturdy anchoring corners or used as natural t-posts, you’ll see Bois d’Arc in many local fences around here.

 Bois d’Arc Wood Beauty